contents: the early days 1472-1699 CE | things can only get better – the 1700s | further reading and references

 As communities, they are prescribed by the clearest. most non-negotiable of boundaries.
 But they can also so be surpisingly open and permeable, the encircling sea as much a conduit as a barrier.
 In relation to mainlands, they are by definition marginal, if not isolated and secluded.
 Yet by virture of participation in trade and proximity to sea-lanes, islanders often enjoy greater contact with the outside world than inhabitants of inland regions.
 (Marshall 2024: 5-6)

-There was a growing belief in the need to question and explore the Church’s teaching and practices.
-By the 1520s, the work and beliefs of Martin Luther were also reaching Scotland.
-By the 1550s, there had been a significant growth in Protestantism and in the number of churches embracing it.
-In addition, a significant number of Protestant Lords grouped and began to organise to gain control of the Scottish Parliament so that legislation could be passed to establish Protestantism and to reject ‘Papal supremacy’.
-In 1560, after a period of significant conflict, they gained control of the Scottish Parliament and passed legislation that, in effect, abolished many elements of Catholic status and practice (such as Mass).
+Protestant Lords grouped and began to organise to gain control of the Scottish Parliament so that legislation could be passed to establish Protestantism and to reject ‘Papal supremacy’.
+In 1560, after a period of significant conflict, they gained control of the Scottish Parliament.
+Legislation was passed that, in effect, abolished many elements of Catholic status and practice (such as Mass).
 It also eliminated Papal jurisdiction in Scotland and reduced the sacraments to two: communion and baptism.
 Celebrants had to be Protestant.
-Not surprisingly, Mary Queen of Scots refused to sign the Acts passed by the Parliament.
-However, she was forced into abdication and her son James VI (aged 13 months) took over, and a series of regents took over.
-The 1560 Act was signed off, as was legislation that was clearly Calvinist in orientation.
-There was a concern for simplicity in worship, a focus on the Bible, and

 Troubled times

 Summerdale didn’t end the problems faced by the Orcadian Sinclairs.
-New aristocratic families had appeared, and in the process, one particular family – the Stewarts – came to the fore.
+New aristocratic families had appeared.
+In the process, one family – the Stewarts – came to the fore.
 Robert Stewart (1533-1593), the illegitimate son of James V of Scotland and a half-brother of Mary Queen of Scots, became the 1st Earl of Orkney.
 Along with his son Patrick, he is remembered ‘for the hardship and cruelty of their times, and this period was to herald an all-time low for the people of Orkney’ (Wickham-Jones 2013: 153).
-If Robert Stewart was bad, his son Patrick was even worse.
-He was known as ‘Black Patie’, and ‘became a symbol of coercion, cruelty and tyranny’ (Marshall 2024: 154).
-‘Black Patie’ was executed in 1615.
-His father, Robert Stewart, had been hanged a short time before him.

 While these were radical changes, they probably didn’t have a major impact on the lives of ‘ordinary people’.
 As Rosemary Hebden (2008: 26) put it, they were no better off under the system that followed the end of Earldom, and probably did not notice any change.
 However, in the case of Burray, some significant alterations to local life resulted from the actions of some members of the Stewart family.
 From 1550 to 1768, Burray was in the hands of the family (Struthers 2013: 15-27).

 The Bu estate was the centre of much activity.
 There was a house here from Norse times, and perhaps even earlier, but William Stewart of Mains and Burray (circa 1575-1661) looks to have rebuilt it in the 1640s.
 Struthers draws our attention to his coat of arms (dated 1649) on the north wall of the old bothy, and a marriage stone concerning his marriage to Barbara Stewart in 1638 can be found above the washhouse.
 The Bu is now a listed building (click for details), as is another product of William Stewart’s activities in the village – the Storehouse (Store-House), Westshore.
-Its purpose was to store the grain produced and needed by his tenants.
+Its purpose was to house the grain produced and needed by his tenants.
 Another significant contribution is said to be William’s funding of the renovation of the local Burray church, St Lawrence’s, which was completed in 1621.
 There is at least one family grave in the churchyard.

 Orkney did not escape the ‘Little Ice Age’ that much of Europe experienced.
 This had a particularly negative effect on agriculture.
 It appears that the early 1630s were particularly challenging.
 The bishops of Orkney and Caithness petitioned the Privy Council concerning the impact of ‘tempestuous and bitter weather’, the destruction of the harvest before it could be taken in, and reported that some were so desperate that they had run into the sea and drowned themselves.
 Caroline Wickham-Jones summed up the situation as follows: